The 10 SEO Metrics to Start Tracking in Your Scorecard Immediately

 Where to Get the Data

 You can get this number from Google Analytics.
-Simply go to Acquisition > All Traffic > Channels.
+Go to Acquisition > All Traffic > Channels.

 6. Traffic by Website Section